Midas Curse

 Curse

-The Curse of greed makes anything the afflicted touches Turn to gold.
+The Curse of insatiable greed condemns the afflicted to turn everything they touch into gold.

 Effect